Kong/openresty-patches/README.md

 ## How to Apply Patches Manually?

-While Kong, Inc. takes care of pushing these patches to all the Kong Community Edition (CE) and Kong Enterprise Edition releases (in different flavors of distribution packages), you might want to [build Kong from the sources](https://getkong.org/install/source/), that currently
+While Kong Inc. takes care of pushing these patches to all the Kong Community Edition (CE) and Kong Enterprise Edition releases (in different flavors of distribution packages), you might want to [build Kong from the sources](https://getkong.org/install/source/), that currently